Transformation of the Ottoman Empire: Government

 The existence of multiple adult males of the Ottoman dynasty facilitated the emergence of other centers of power within the government.
 Two figures of particular importance were the Şeyhülislâm, or chief of the Islamic religious hierarchy, and the Valide Sultan, or Queen Mother.
 These two figures were able to sanction the deposition and enthronement of sultans, the former as the empire's highest religious and judicial authority, and the latter as the matriarch of the dynasty.
 They thus came to wield immense power, as any governmental faction seeking to control the policy of the empire required their support.
 Two Valide Sultans in particular dominated the seventeenth century: Kösem Sultan, mother of Murad IV and Ibrahim I, and Turhan Hatice, mother of Mehmed IV.
 Several sultans during this period occupied the throne while still children, and it was in their roles as regents that the Valide Sultans could become the most powerful figures in the empire.

 Another locus of power was the ever-expanding imperial army, consisting of the Janissaries and Imperial Cavalry.
 The size of these organizations increased dramatically in the second half of the sixteenth century, with the number of janissaries increasing from 7,886 in 1527 to 39,282 in 1609.
 While many of these men went on to serve in the empire's foreign wars, others were janissaries only on paper, benefiting from the status they received as members of the corps but otherwise avoiding the obligation to serve in war.
 Such men connected the Janissary Corps with the common people, giving them a voice in politics.
 Protests, mutinies, and rebellions allowed the Janissaries to express their disapproval of imperial policy, and they frequently played a role in forming political coalitions within the Ottoman government.
-The Janissaries thus transformed from an elite fighting force into a complex hybrid organization, part military and part sociopolitical association, maintaining an important influence over Ottoman government in spite of attempts by heavy-handed rulers to suppress them over the course of the seventeenth century.
+The Janissaries thus transformed from an elite fighting force into a complex hybrid organization, part military and part socio-political association, maintaining an important influence over Ottoman government in spite of attempts by heavy-handed rulers to suppress them over the course of the seventeenth century.

+The Ottoman sultans began to gradually move away from direct Roman legitimization as the Sunni Muslim majority grew following the expansions in the first half of the 16th century and they started to use Roman imperial titles like sar/çar (tsar) or imperator to refer to the Holy Roman Emperors and Russian Tsars which fell out of use for the Ottoman sultans by that time.